-Rigid frames and other structures where the deflection of the abutment is prevented by the propping action of the deck shall be designed for the at-rest earth pressure.
+Earth pressure distributions shall correspond to the anticipated movement at nominal temperature loads.
+Nevertheless, Rigid_rigid frames with spans up to 30 m, and other structures where the deflection of the abutment is prevented by the propping action of the deck, shall_may be designed for the at-rest earth pressure.